joebowbeer/crossplane-function-pythonic/README.md

 * Create an MR named 'vpc' with apiVersion 'ec2.aws.crossplane.io/v1beta1' and kind 'VPC'
 * Set the vpc region and cidr from the XR spec values
-* Return if the vpc's vpcId is not yet assigned to it
 * Set the XR status.vpcId to the created vpc id

 ```yaml